beatenevo/Mind-mapping-Data-structures-and-algorithms/README.md

 Writer:Beaten
 End of sophomore year of university-JAVA
 <Data-structures-and-algorithms>
-Yes,this is my mind-mapping which is made from X-mind
+Yes,this is my mind-mapping which is made from X-mind.